 10. Abigail Burnap, b.
 21 June 1752 in Merrimack NH; m.
 Thomas Taylor of Merrimack NH

 Jacob Burnap, son of Isaac and Susanna (Emerson) Burnap, b.
 20 Oct 1748 in Reading MA, d.
-26 Dec 1821, buried Turkey Hill Cemetery in Merrimack NH.
+26 Dec 1821, buried Turkey Hill Graveyard in Merrimack NH.
 He married 1st) 7 Oct 1773 to Ruth Hopkinson, daughter of Ebenezer and Ruth Hopkinson.
-She was born 13 March 1747 in Reading MA and died 21 Dec 1773 and is buried in Turkey Hill Cemetery in Merrimack NH.
+She was born 13 March 1747 in Reading MA and died 21 Dec 1773 and is buried in Thornton Cemetery in Merrimack NH.
 Jacob married 2nd) in 1776 to Elizabeth Brooks, daughter of Caleb and Ruth Brooks.
 She was b.
 26 June 1757 and d.
 4 May 1810, and is buried in Turkey Hill Cemetery in Merrimack NH.
 He was ordained as the first minister of Merrimack NH on 14 October 1772.
 He served this church (Congregational) for fifty years.
 He was a graduate of Harvard University, and a man of unusual ability, scholarship and prudence.
 He lived on the place later owned by James Wendell and reared thirteen children.

 Children of Jacob & Elizabeth (Brooks) Burnap: